plone/plone.restapi-client/docs/actions/vocabularies.md

 ## Get Vocabularies List

+### Query function

-This function returns the list of all available vocabularies.
+Use the `getVocabulariesListQuery` function to get the query for fetching the list of all available vocabularies.

-- Function name: `getVocabulariesListQuery`
+### Hook

+Use the `useGetVocabulariesList` hook to get the list of all available vocabularies.

 ## Get Vocabularies

+### Query function

-This function returns the vocabularies for the given path.
+Use the `getVocabulariesQuery` function to get the query for fetching the vocabularies for the given path.

-- Function name: `getVocabulariesQuery`
+### Hook

+Use the `useGetVocabularies` hook to get the vocabularies for the given path.

 ### Parameters